Enter your keyword

 On appeal to the SCA, he sought to introduce new evidence to bolster his case but by then he had already been extradited to the US.
 Mjali wrote the unanimous judgment (concurred in by 4 other judges) dismissing Spagni’s case on the grounds of mootness.

-No doubt, Mjali has a wide breadth of experience in criminal law and has amassed significant experience as a judge in the High Court.
-In their letters nominating her for appointment to the Supreme Court of Appeal, both the SA Women Lawyers Association and the Wild Coast Attorneys’ Association commend Mjali’s odd-defying career in the legal profession.
+In their letters nominating Mjali for appointment to the Supreme Court of Appeal, both the SA Women Lawyers Association and the Wild Coast Attorneys’ Association commend Mjali’s odd-defying career in the legal profession.
 However, Mjali’s limited appellate experience and paucity of reported judgments raise serious questions about her readiness for the Supreme Court of Appeal, a court in which she will sit in review of the work of her judicial colleagues and provide guidance on broad areas of the law.